JuliaIO/HDF5.jl/doc/hdf5.md

 However, to preserve Julia objects, one generally needs additional type information to be supplied, which is easy to provide using attributes.
 This is handled for you automatically in the JLD and MatIO modules for \*.jld and \*.mat files.
 These specific formats (conventions) provide "extra" functionality, but they are still both regular HDF5 files and are therefore compatible with any HDF5 reader or writer.

+Language wrappers for HDF5 are often described as either "low level" or "high level."
+This package contains both flavors: at the low level, it directly wraps HDF5's functions, thus copying their API and making them available from within Julia.
+At the high level, it provides a set of functions built on the low-level wrap which may make the usage of this library more convenient.

 Opening and closing files
 -------------------------

-Files are created and/or opened with the `h5open` command:
+"Plain" (i.e., with no extra formatting conventions) HDF5 files are created and/or opened with the `h5open` command:

 ```julia
 fid = h5open(filename, mode)